 Pregnancy is typically the happiest time of a couple’s life.
 Their minds are filled with visions of a healthy newborn.
 They make plans for their soon-to-be family.
-However, as every mother will tell you, each pregnancy can be vastly different.
-Early and routine prenatal care with your OBGYN can help to make sure you have a healthy pregnancy and can address any potential issues early.
+However, every mother will tell you that each pregnancy can be vastly different.
+Early and routine prenatal care with your OBGYN can help ensure you have a healthy pregnancy and address any potential issues early.

 Once a woman is pregnant, signs of pregnancy quickly begin to show.
 Some of these signs include:

 Approximately 40 weeks later, you give birth to a healthy baby.
 One in 10 babies are born preterm, before 37 weeks gestation.
 Most OBGYN physicians will recommend inducing labor before then.
 Around 97% of babies born in the United States are perfectly healthy.